 Blood sugar.
 Decades of eating the wrong food (think soda, hot dogs, fries -- you get the picture) plus weight gain (often due to hormone changes) may have overworked your pancreas.
 It can't keep up and that can lead to diabetes.
 By the age of 45, everyone should get a fasting blood sugar test and then have another at least once every three years.
 Your doctor may recommend earlier or more frequent checking depending on your risk.

 Breast exam and mammogram.
 You may be checking your breasts at home regularly and having your doctor do an exam annually, but most experts recommend adding a mammogram to the mix somewhere after age 40.
+The American Cancer Society puts the age at 45.
 Not all breast cancer experts agree.
 When to start?
 Work with your doctor to decide.

 Blood pressure.
 Don't be surprised if your blood pressure starts rising now -- that's common.
 Fortunately, you can lower your blood pressure through diet, exercise, and medication.
 It's worth the effort.
 Lower blood pressure is a key factor in longevity.